patrick-5546/notes/docs/internship_prep/interview_prep.md

 Next, prepare for common interview questions related to your experiences:

 - **Describe a time when you had a conflict when working on a team, and how you resolved it**
-    - I have been asked this many times
+    - I have been asked this many, many times
 - Tell me about yourself
     - Come up with a couple responses for different types of jobs
 - Describe a problem that you solved